nionis/hidden-payment-channels/README.md

 The core functionality will be split into a seperate SDK later on.

+This is a submission for the [RealFi Hack Funding the Commons](https://realfi-hack.devspot.app/en?activeTab=overview) hackathon.
+If you are a judge start here [Submission Details](#submission-details).

 ## Overview

 Scenario: Bob is an RPC provider and wants to offer his RPC service to others.